bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/transaction-construction.md

 1. Construct the withdrawal transaction.

    **On the Q1 computer:**
-    1. Import QR code data
+    1. Import QR code data:
         1. Start the QR code reader:

             ```